 If you have done research on your family roots and can write a nice wee cover story I could add it to the website, which may just attract info for you.

 Being on my own I still do not have time for individual genealogy queries, I had hoped to have had a few volunteers to help out .. maybe one day.

-Well, apart from the stuff I wrote on the main site, I'm nearly 64, passionate about what I am doing, but still like a laugh.
+Well, apart from the stuff I wrote on the main site, I'm 64, passionate about what I am doing, but still up for a laugh.
 As far as Hunter history I know a little about lots, seeking Hunters who know a lot about little, for exchange.

 P.S. the guy on the right of the photo, was at a fancy dress party ~ not "wilderness years" or such :-)